We learn through care: how caregiving improves our soft skills

 Lifeed is based on scientific research and data, and our latest caregiving path is no exception.
 Taking care of family members at home, or looking after an elderly, ill or dependent relative trains your soft skills.
 It’s a concept that has been validated through a number of scientific research studies.

-According to Harvard Business University research, 73% of workers are involved in family caregiving activities in the US alone.
+According to Harvard Business University research, 73% of workers are involved in family care activities in the US alone.
 In Italy, Istat studies reveal that 30.5% of over 50s are caregivers for elderly parents.
-These statistics have paved the way for our latest CARE digital program, dedicated to those who are caregivers.
+These statistics have paved the way for our latest digital program, dedicated to those who are caregivers.